 But just because you are “agile” doesn’t mean there isn’t a need to track or measure effort.
 If you’re an organization using an Agile development process, your focus is on two key Agile objectives: quality software (free from defects) and velocity (speed).
 To effectively achieve those goals requires measurement and accountability.

-Metrics that help you figure out how to go faster or figure out where you are slow can support your Agile objectives.
-But we also offer experience that shows simply going for speed doesn’t result in quality.
-Going for quality usually results in greater speed.
+Many organizations are interested in metrics that help them figure out how to go faster or figure out where their bottlenecks are.
+But we’ve found that simply going for speed doesn’t result in quality.
+However, going for quality usually results in greater speed.

 Contact us to learn more about how to apply our expertise in Agile Metrics to your project.